 WHAT YOU NEED TO MAKE YOUR OWN CURTAIN RODS

-My made over sunroom has 8 windows because a sunroom kind of fails at its job if it doesn’t let in the sun.
-I wanted to hang sheers in the room to be able to have some privacy and because I think window treatments just make a room look finished.
-There was no way I was going to be able to shell out the $50+ PER WINDOW that it would have cost to buy everything from the store.
+My made-over sunroom has 8 windows because a sunroom kind of fails at its job if it doesn’t let in the sun.
+I wanted to hang sheers in the room to have some privacy and because I think window treatments just make a room look finished.
+There was no way I was going to shell out the $50+ PER WINDOW that it would have cost to buy everything from the store.

-I prevented one big expense by sewing the curtains myself, and created another huge savings by DIYing the rods and hardware.
-I did some internet research and my dad and I were able to put up curtains all the way around the room for far less than the cost of store-bought.
+I prevented one considerable expense by sewing the curtains myself and created another huge saving by DIYing the rods and hardware.
+I did some internet research and my dad and I were able to put up curtains all the way around the room for far less than the cost of store-bought with a simple trip to the hardware store!

 These are all affiliate links, if you make a purchase (of anything from the site, not just these items) after clicking through, I will earn a small commission.
 Ads and affiliate links are the way I am able to keep this website running and to offer you free tutorials all year long.
 Thank you so much for supporting me and Mad in Crafts!